MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxSqlServerData.md

 newName: character string specifying a new name for the variable.
 description: character string specifying a description for the variable.
-levels: character vector containing the levels when type = “factor”.
+levels: list of strings containing the levels when type = “factor”.
 If

     the levels property is not provided, factor levels will be determined by the values in the source column.
 If levels are provided, any value